nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 90` deletes the person with the studentId of 90 in the address book.

+### Adding an appointment: `appointment`

+Adds an appointment to the address book.

+Format: `appointment pid/PATIENT_ID d/DATE_TIME [att/ATTEND] [ad/APPOINTMENT_DESCRIPTION]`

+* Format of date time is yyyy-MM-dd HH:mm.
+* Once the student is created, the appointment identifier `aid` will be permanently tagged to an appointment, and is not coalesced when other entries are deleted.
+* You may not add two appointments with the same date and time even if they are for different students.

+Examples:
+* `appointment pid/1 d/2022-12-12 12:00`
+* `appointment pid/1 d/2022-12-12 13:00 att/false`
+* `appointment pid/1 d/2022-12-12 14:00 att/true ad/Patient attended the appointment.`

+### Listing all persons : `queryappointments`

+Shows a list of all students in the address book.

+### Deleting an appointment : `deleteappointment`

+Deletes the specified appointment from the address book using the specified appointment index.

+Format: `deleteappointment INDEX`

+* Deletes the appointment at the specified `INDEX`.
+* The index refers to the index number shown in the displayed appointment list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `queryappointment` followed by `deleteappointment 90` deletes the appointment with the appointmentId of 90 in the address book.

 ### Clearing all entries : `clear`

 Clears all entries from the CogniCare application.